Within the framework of the joint work of Istanbul Laboratories and external laboratories;

 2. Microbiological water sampling technique should be as follows;

-3. In the microbiological analysis of the sample, if the sample is chlorinated, 118 mg/L should be taken into sample bottles with sodium thio sulfate.
+3. In the microbiological water analysis of the sample, if the sample is chlorinated, 118 mg/L should be taken into sample bottles with sodium thio sulfate.

 4. The total and free chlorine content of the sample should be measured using diethyl-para-phenylene diamine.